Maui for Millennials

 Chief among them is the mammoth mountain you’ll see minutes after stepping off your plane.
 Known by a number of names, from House of the Sun to Realm of the Gods, Haleakala forms the eastern half of the island and soars to 10,023 feet into the sky.
 Visiting its acme provides phenomenal views—and takes you as close to heaven, however you might define it, as possible.

-Skyline Hawai’i both simplifies and electrifies this adventure with their Haleakala Sunrise & Zip Tour.
-Starting in the predawn dark, one of Skyline’s tour vehicles (plush and comfy) will pick you up from your condo or hotel and take you to the volcano’s top for one of its unforgettable sunrises (think: striated skies, the sun bursting into view, and vistas of the snow-capped Big Island across the channel).
-As if that weren’t enough, you’ll then rocket across drops—brimming with fragrant eucalyptus trees—on their 5-line zipline tour.
-With breakfast and lunch included, as well as engrossing information, you’ll return to sea level enlivened.
+And the best way to experience the awe of our island is with a Haleakala sunrise tour.
+Starting in the predawn dark, one of their tour vehicles (plush and comfy) will pick you up from your condo or hotel and take you to the volcano’s top for one of its unforgettable sunrises (think: striated skies, the sun bursting into view, and vistas of the snow-capped Big Island across the channel).
+As if that weren’t enough, you’ll then enjoy breakfast at Kula Lodge, engrossing information from your guide, and then you’ll return to sea level enlivened.

 Feast Like a Queen (or King)